nitinku5021a/e-sangha/Play-Store/PLAY_STORE_LISTING.md

 File: `whats-new.txt`

 Use after you upload a new AAB.
-Bump `versionCode` in `app/build.gradle.kts` if this is a new store version (currently versionName 1.5, versionCode 6).
+Bump `versionCode` in `app/build.gradle.kts` if this is a new store version (currently versionName 1.0, versionCode 1 — first Meditation Sangha listing).

 ---